Regular colored graphs of positive degree: Dominant schemes

 \subsection{Realizability and dominant schemes}

-Given integers $c_+$ and $q$ that satisfy the constraint $(D-2)c_++Dq\leq\delta$, it is always possible to construct a scheme with these parameters that has $2c_++3q-1$ broken chain-vertices: form $c_+$ loops each using one unbroken chain-vertex, and put these loops and a root melon at the $c_++1$ leaves of a binary tree whose $2c_+-1$ edges are broken chain-vertices.
-Finally add $q$ broken chain-vertices and attach their two extremities to existing edges: each attachment creates a $(D-2)$-dipole and add a further broken chain-vertex, so that $3q$ broken chain-vertices are added, to reach the expected total of $2c_++3q-1$.
+Given integers $c_+$ and $q$ that satisfy the constraint $(D-2)c_++Dq\leq\delta$, it is always possible to construct a reduced scheme with these parameters that has $2c_++3q-1$ broken chain-vertices: form $c_+$ loops each using one unbroken chain-vertex, and put these loops and a root ring component at the $c_++1$ leaves of a binary tree whose $2c_+-1$ edges are separating broken chain-vertices.
+Finally add $q$ non-separating broken chain-vertices and attach their two extremities to existing edges: each attachment creates another broken chain-vertex (as it splits an existing one into two), so that $3q$ broken chain-vertices are added in total.
+The total number of broken chain-vertices is thus of $2c_++3q-1$.